Tallround3r/PerfectTime/documentation/useCases/editLocation/EditLocation_UseCase.md

 ### 1.1 Brief Description

 In this use-case the user edits one of his trips locations.
 One trip has several locations and one location consists of a picture, some metadata, notes and links to useful websites and also contains a map where the locations' address or place is shown.
-Also a User can add custom field into the Location, which gives him more adjustment to his personal needs.
+Also a User can add custom field into the location, which gives him more adjustment to his personal needs.
-Moreover it is possible to view the Locations Actions directly in the Detail View and adding them to the Location is possible when adding the Location itself.
+Moreover it is possible to view the locations actions directly in the detail view.
+Adding activities to the location is possible when editing location aswell.
 ### 1.2 Mockup of Location View
 ![location view file missing][lv]